 Richard P. Jaffe

-Practices in the area of private equity law with a focus on control and non-control investments, fund formation and operation, divestitures, corporate finance and venture capital financing, particularly in the technology and manufacturing industries.
+Mr. Jaffe practices in the area of private equity law with a focus on control and non-control investments, fund formation and operation, divestitures, corporate finance and venture capital financing, particularly in the technology and manufacturing industries.
 Regularly represents private equity funds, investors and strategics in corporate transactions and advises business owners on raising capital to grow and exit their companies, and structuring public and private securities offerings, mergers, acquisitions.